sourcebots/docs/content/api/vision.md

 ## Marker IDs
 Each marker used in the game has a unique ID that corresponds to the marker type.
 You can use this within your code to determine what sort of marker you're looking at and make decisions based off of it.

-There are two main marker types in the game WALL and TOKEN:
+There are two main marker types in the game `WALL` and `TOKEN`:
-  - WALL markers are ones that are on the walls of the arena and have marker IDs from 0 - 27
+  - `WALL` markers are ones that are on the walls of the arena and have marker IDs from 0 - 27
-  - TOKEN markers are ones that are the on the boxes and have marker IDs from 44 - 83
+  - `TOKEN` markers are ones that are the on the boxes and have marker IDs from 44 - 83